whitestone-no/SegnoSharp/docs/usage/albumeditor.rst

 The first page you'll see in ``Albums`` is the search page.
 Here you can search for albums by name.
 The results are listed in the order in which they were added to the database, with the most recent additions at the top.
+If there are more than 10 search results there is a pager at the bottom to see more results.

 Click an album title to edit this album.